quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 "Maybe the rocks have got the right idea, then," Ben laughed, "But I'm not saying we should all go all the way and drop everything we care about... just that, maybe we should just be more content with what we've got."

-"Ah, well, I don't think that's an unusual thought," Serĉa responded, "That's a big part of Fulfillment after all.
+"Ah, well, I don't think that's an unusual thought," Serĉa responded, "That's a big part of fulfillment after all.
 But if we were all *perfectly* content, if we didn't want anything, where would the progress come from?
 How would we achieve greater and greater things?
 We'd be stuck."

 "That's what I'm saying, that who says there needs to be progress?
 Who decided we had to keep getting better and better?
 Whatever 'better' is supposed to mean in the first place... why don't we just stop where we're at and realize how neat it is?"

 Serĉa chewed on his lower lip as he thought for a moment.
 "Just think about the pre-transition, though.
 Do you really think it would be better to live back then?
 Don't you think that the progress we've made since then is worthwhile, or that we *have* made progress at all?"

-"I don't know," Ben mused, "Just maybe those people back then were capable of Fulfillment even with what they had, and we're just making things more complicated than they need to be now."
+"I don't know," Ben mused, "Just maybe those people back then were capable of fulfillment even with what they had, and we're just making things more complicated than they need to be now."

 "Maybe... but I just...
 I just have a hard time seeing it."